veracity/veracity-documentation/sections/dataworkbench/dataworkbench.md

 * Save option – save your changes.
 * Share option – share a data set with a user, and set for how long you grant them access.

+To download a data set as a CSV file:
+1. In the **Data catalogue** tab, open a data set you want to download.
+2. In the right corner, select the download icon.

 To see data sets you can use, go to [My data](https://data.veracity.com/containers).
 To see how to manage your data on Data Fabric, go [here](https://help-center.veracity.com/en/collections/2429587-managing-your-data-on-data-fabric).